 Important Dates for the Baistar family

 This web page shows only a small excerpt of our Baistar research.
-Another 338 words (24 lines of text) covering the years 1066, 1201, 1273, 1273, 1379, 1566, 1700, 1721, 1779, 1784, 1816 and 1832 are included under the topic Early Baistar History in all our PDF Extended History products and printed products wherever possible.
+Another 338 words (24 lines of text) covering the years 1066, 1201, 1273, 1273, 1379, 1566, 1700, 1721, 1779, 1784, 1816, 1832, 1565, 1618, 1598 and 1847 are included under the topic Early Baistar History in all our PDF Extended History products and printed products wherever possible.